flow-typed/flow-typed/docs/advanced.md

 Congrats on getting `flow-typed` set up!
 There are a small number of configuration options available through the CLI, but using all those flags can be tiring.
 This tiny guide will walk through setting up custom scripts in `package.json`.

-## Custom Scripts
+## Custom scripts

-Before editing your `package.json`, take a look at the available [[CLI Commands & Flags|CLI-Commands-and-Flags]].
+Before editing your `package.json`, take a look at the available [CLI commands](install.md).
 Create an entry for each command you'd like to customize.

 ```
 "scripts": {